DKokh/MD-trajectory_analysis/examples/README.md

    (a) _for equilibration trajectories:_
         - One can define if water bridges must be computed (WB_analysis = True/False, default-False).
           For computation of water bridges  water must be included in the sub-system in the previous step
-        - Contact with lipd can be computed - lipid residue names are defined as a list, for example: Lipids = ["PC","CHL","PA"]
+        - number of contacts with lipids can be computed - lipid residue names are defined as a list, for example: Lipids = ["PC","CHL","PA"]
         - fiest frame and stride are defined by the parameters step_analysis and start_analysis Saving results  in a data frame file (pkl)
         - as an input parameter file name should be given